 In summer of 2016 I wrote an article talking about Diversity in Machine learning and the real effects that a lack of diversity can have on product experience.
 Later that year I received a request from Capital one to appear at their Humanity.ai confernece in San Francisco and deliver a keynote address based on the article.
 Within that room was the conference organizer for the 2017 National Non-Profit Technology Conference which is was also invited to and delivered my first speech in Washington DC to 2000+ people.
 I also updated the article in 2017 titled, Recognizing Cultural Bias in AI.

 After these two opportunities I continued to take requests to give the talk and evolved the keynote presentation itself.
-This past March I made my first international presentation in Budapest at Reinforce, an AI conference.
+In 2018, I made my first international presentation in Budapest at Reinforce, an AI conference.

 Reinforce Conference